inhumanecorpses/wct-tristar/README.md

 Doesn't matter what you want don't leave fields empty, type in something everywhere.

+With V1.1 you need to elevate the script, with elevate.py.
+Ipv4 Raw socket feature added.

 ...and a good song to listen to... : https://youtu.be/6y5na-ox0wg?si=-ywPAPcil0ZKJIvX ...and another... : https://youtu.be/IGM3-Cf6wTQ?si=G5vPasNBcyRZZ2pq